IFA Logo

 • Replace tops immediately after use, firmly and securely.

-• Always ensure that your essential oils are stored in appropriate containers, e.g. use glass bottles not plastic and use dark glass bottles.
+• Always ensure that your essential oils are stored in appropriate containers, e.g. use glass bottles not plastic and use dark coloured glass bottles.

 • Keep away from children.